mimo3000n/NASSCOM_VSD_Soc_design/README.md

   - Lab steps to characterize inverter using sky130 model files
   - Lab introduction to Magic tool option and DRC rules

-to get more familar with magic have a loot to [magic](http://opencircuitdesign.com/magic/index.html) for details.
+to get more familar with magic have a look to [magic](http://opencircuitdesign.com/magic/index.html) for details.
 Also have a look at goolgs Skywate side about 130mn process: [Skywater 130nm](https://skywater-pdk.readthedocs.io/en/main/index.html) a good reference is Google-Skywater github repo : - [Google-Skywater repo](https://github.com/google/skywater-pdk)